kithmina1999/worklenz-astro/src/content/blog/teamwork-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [openproject-alternative, bitrix-alternative, hubspottasks-alternative, googletasks-alternative]
+related: [notion-self-hosted-alternative, jira-self-hosted-alternative, ganttpro-self-hosted-alternative, smartsheet-self-hosted-alternative]
 ---